nikTheCosmoGuy/SC-Web-Blog/README.md

 # SC-Web-Blog
- Invesitgating the value of a data set for a modern bank
+ Investigating the value of a data set for a modern bank